by Susan Flantzer © Unofficial Royalty 2019

 In 1914, Elsa met Prince Franz of Liechtenstein, the only brother of the Sovereign Prince of Liechtenstein, Johann II, at a gala for the Relief Fund for Soldiers.
 The couple wanted to marry in 1919 but Johann II refused to give his consent to the marriage.
 Elsa and Franz secretly married Elsa in 1919, and that same year, Pope Benedict XV received the couple at the Vatican.

 Even though they spent time in the princely residences in Austria, Elsa and Franz were the first princely couple to spend a substantial amount of time in Liechtenstein.
-The couple left to visit Liechtenstein shortly after they married but continued to make regular visits to Liechtenstein until 1935 when Franz’s health would no longer allow visits.
+The couple visited Liechtenstein shortly after they married and regularly visited Liechtenstein until 1935 when Franz’s health would no longer allow visits.
 Elsa and Franz would visit schools and help sick children and mothers in need.
 When polio spread throughout Liechtenstein in the 1930s, Elsa quickly obtained the needed medication from the United States.
 The couple created the Franz and Elsa Foundation for Liechtenstein Children in 1930, which helped impoverished Liechtenstein children receive an education.
 The foundation is still in existence today.

 Franz I’s great-nephew Franz Josef took on various official roles on behalf of his elderly great-uncle.
 On March 30, 1938, Franz I named Franz Josef regent.
 Although he cited old age as his reason for the regency, it is widely believed that it was because he had no desire to be ruling if Nazi Germany invaded Liechtenstein.
 Franz died on July 25, 1938, and was succeeded by his grandnephew, Franz Josef II.

 Princess Elsa of Liechtenstein died in Vitznau, Switzerland on September 28, 1947, at the age of 72.
 As the Czechs had seized the property in Vranov where her husband had been buried, it was impossible for Elsa to be buried with Franz.
-She was originally buried in the Chapel of Our Lady at Dux in Schaan, Liechtenstein but her remains were moved to Vaduz Cathedral in Liechtenstein when the Princely Crypt there was completed.
+She was originally buried in the Chapel of Our Lady at Dux in Schaan, Liechtenstein.
+Her remains were moved to Vaduz Cathedral in Liechtenstein when the Princely Crypt there was completed.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.